-Our top 10 ground rules will ensure your confidence in implementing the Mediterranean eating plan long term.
+Our top 10 ground rules for the Mediterranean Diet will ensure your confidence in implementing the Mediterranean eating plan long term.

 Weight loss goals may temporarily require a reduction in your olive oil consumption.
 However, when your goal is weight maintenance, aim to consume approximately 40ml daily.
 As well, consume 1-2 serves of whole olives per week, 1 serve is 8 kalamata olives.